Back to all guides

 Release

 The page channel stays clear.
-The clip should slide on and off a test page three times without scraping, bending, or catching.
+Slide the clip on and off a test page without pinching or coaxing it.
+Any scrape, bend, catch, or polished line means the channel has failed.

 04